Iraq considering buying Exxon stake in West Qurna 1 oilfield - oil minister

 Abdul Jabbar added that he does not expect oil prices to drop below $65 a barrel and that lower oil prices should not be a concern after OPEC+ eases production cuts from May.

-As a part of its drive to boost gas production, Iraq plans to invest $3 billion in the Basra Gas Company over the next five years to increase its production capacity by 40% to 1.4 billion cubic feet (bcf) a day, said Abdul Jabbar.
+As a part of its drive to boost gas production, Iraq plans to invest $3 billion in Basra Gas Co over the next five years to increase its production capacity by 40% to 1.4 billion cubic feet (bcf) a day, said Abdul Jabbar.

-Basra Gas Company is a joint venture between state-owned South Gas Company, Shell and Mitsubishi.
+Basra Gas Co is a joint venture between state-owned South Gas Company, Shell and Mitsubishi .

-Reporting by Ahmed Rasheed; Writing by Amina Ismail; Editing by Louise Heavens, David Goodman and Jan Harvey
+Reporting by Ahmed Rasheed; Writing by Amina Ismail; Editing by David Goodman, Jan Harvey and Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.